Colorado Spine Patient Portal iOS Mobile 0 → 1

 Automated recovery coach integrated into the portal

-Patients need more than a scheduling app
+Patients need more

-Spine surgery patients face a long, anxiety-inducing recovery.
-They have more questions than their care team has time to answer.
 They struggle to track their own progress.
-And when they can't reach their doctor, they guess — sometimes dangerously.
+When they can't reach their doctor, they guess sometimes dangerously.
 The portal had to close that gap without replacing the clinical relationship.

 "I had no idea if what I was feeling was normal.
 I just needed someone to tell me if I should be worried."